 Switching from site grid power to generator power and vice versa requires that the chiller must either be powered down or the power must be off for more than five seconds to avoid sending out of phase voltage to the chiller.
-A properly installed, fully synchronized Automatic Transfer Switch must be used to transfer power if the chiller is running under load when the switchover occurs.
+A properly installed, fully synchronized Automatic Transfer Switch must be used to transfer power if the chiller is running under load.